ECONOMIC KICKOFF: 'What a difference a year makes'

 Davis pointed out that manufacturing of goods dropped suddenly in March, but by June it had rebounded.

-With the government restrictions across the U.S. being imposed beginning in March, the economy tanked in March and April, but beginning in May consumer spending, wages and salaries increased due to what Davis called, “helicopter money,” the first federal stimulus checks, to help people get by at a time when they needed it.
+With the government restrictions across the U.S. being imposed beginning in March, the economy tanked in March and April.
+Beginning in May, consumer spending, wages and salaries increased due to what Davis called, “helicopter money” — the first federal stimulus checks, to help people get by at a time when they needed it.

 As a result, he said, retail sales increased in May through October, but at a decreasing rate.

-“Each month,” Davis said, “the increase in retail sales got a little bit smaller until turning negative in November and December.”
+“Each month the increase in retail sales got a little bit smaller until turning negative in November and December,” Davis said.

 Given that November and December are usually the height of holiday spending, Davis said that the declines in retail sales in those months in 2020 came somewhat as a surprise.